 Following your trip we ask that the applicant completes an Evaluation Form which collates feedback quotes from the children attending, it’s essential for measuring our impact.

-FAQs - US Theatres & Touring Companies
+FAQs - US Theaters & Touring Companies

 -